danfuzz/samizdat/doc/library-guide/LangN.md

 It is an error (terminating the runtime) if the file does not exist, is not a library file, or is missing necessary bindings.

+#### `languageOf(string) <> string | void`

+Finds and returns the language module directive in the given string, which is assumed to be a Samizdat program.
+If there is no directive present, this returns void.

 #### `parseExpression(expression) <> expressionNode`

 Parses the given `expression` as an expression in the language.